 Working with satellites is site-specific in its essence.
 We look at a specific place in the sky and use GPS data to pinpoint its location.
 From there, we transfer satellite data to a map made up of a large network of light bulbs.
 In this way, the work in a specific place is directly connected to the sky above it.
-We clean the space above us (for this project) of unnecessary space objects, stars, planets, and monitor only man-made technical infrastructure.
+We clean the space above us (for this project) of unnecessary space objects, stars, planets and monitor only human-made technical infrastructure.

 How do you refer to the topic of Human Responsibility – responsibility towards the world, the environment, the universe?

-In what state is your installation now and what will it look like once it’s finished?
+In what state is your installation now, and what will it look like once it’s finished?

 You participated in several art residencies in different countries.
 How do you think an artist can benefit from such an experience?

 I really enjoy living in a foreign country.
 However, an art residency may not be for every artist.
-What is more challenging is definitely the work management because at home, one already has a certain routine.
-By this, I mean friends you can contact, shops where you can find the necessary material, and there is no language barrier… So if you need to create something fast, it’s better to do it at home.
+What is more challenging is definitely the work management because, at home, one already has a certain routine.
+By this, I mean friends you can contact, shops where you can find the necessary material, and no language barrier… So if you need to create something fast, it’s better to do it at home.